-Preparing Your Regular Paper Proposal
+Preparing Your Regular Paper

 Proceedings of the IEEE publishes two to three regular issues per year.
 Regular Issues consist of three to four papers on more focused topics, giving readers background and insight into emerging areas.

-Regular Paper Proposal Checklist
+Regular Paper Checklist

 - Description of topic and its importance to a broad audience.

-- Detailed outline of the proposed paper and its type of coverage (survey, review, tutorial).
+- Type of coverage (survey, review, tutorial).

 - Brief biography of authors to highlight their qualifications for writing the paper, including references to previously published material.